Protest Fort Bend Property Tax - Reduction from Lawsuits $38 MM / Year

 Appraised Value of Resolved Judicial Appeals

 Judicial appeals represent only a tiny pool of cases each year in Fort Bend County.
 However, these lawsuits always involved high-value property, with each being worth millions at minimum.
-In 2023, $3.33 billion in property was resolved thanks to judicial appeal.
-This was actually a down year, as 2022 saw $5.34 billion resolved.
-Judicial appeals can take years to go from filing to judgement, so this discrepancy does not mean that they suddenly lost all efficacy.
-Unlike the steady growth of other property tax appeal types, judicial appeals can swing wildly from one year to the next.
+In 2024, $11.92 billion in property was resolved thanks to judicial appeal.
+This was the best on record.
+Litigation can take years to go from filing to judgement, so this discrepancy does not mean that they suddenly lost all efficacy.
+Unlike the steady growth of other tax appeal types, lawsuits can swing wildly from one year to the next.

 Value Reduction from Judicial AppealsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.